-WHITE SALMON, WA— The Columbia River Gorge Commission is issuing an urgent alert to residents living within the National Scenic Area regarding a recent surge in fraudulent text messages.
+WHITE SALMON, WA— The Columbia River Gorge Commission is issuing an urgent alert to residents living within the National Scenic Area regarding a recent surge in fraudulent text and email messages.

-Residents have reported receiving text messages that appear to be from the Columbia River Gorge Commission demanding immediate payment for alleged fees or permits.
+Residents have reported receiving text or email messages that appear to be from the Columbia River Gorge Commission demanding immediate payment for alleged fees or permits.

 These messages are a scam.

-The Columbia River Gorge Commission does not collect fees from the public and never initiates contact with residents via text message to request payments, personal information, or financial data.
+The Columbia River Gorge Commission does not collect fees and never initiates contact with residents via text or email message to request payments, personal information, or financial data.

 How to Protect Yourself